 The Soakum Festival is a pioneer days type event at Heritage Park.
 Locals dress in period costume and there are historical demonstrations (crafts, butter churning, blacksmithing), talks, and food.
 The 19th century one-room school, church, and log cabin are also open to the public during the festival.
 It normally takes place in September.

-Art on the Square is an annual local art and craft show, usually held in June.
+Art on the Square is an annual local art and craft show on the town square, usually held in June.
 It’s a great time to find heirloom quality handmade quilts, local crafts, furniture, and artwork.
 There’s also food, live music, face painting and lots of stuff for the kids.

 In addition to the larger events, there are many church, school, and charity events throughout the year.
 There are also sporting events throughout the year and the high school football games are a great place to join the locals, local teams are the Caldwell Redskins and Shenandoah Zeps.